QNilsson/Graphql/README.md

 ### Docker-based PostgresSQL as data store

-### At least 3 Query resolvers allowing users to get data from your server
+### At least 3 Query resolvers allowing users to get data from your server :white_check_mark:

 ```javascript
 //AllRecipes Query